postmanlabs/labs-docs/v6/postman/collection_runs/using_environments_in_collection_runs.md

 warning: false
 ---

-Environments allow you to create robust requests that can be re-used.
-Read more about [using variables and environments](/docs/postman/environments_and_globals/variables).
+Environments enables you to create robust requests that you can reuse.
+For more information about using variables and environments, see [Variables](/docs/v6/postman/environments_and_globals/variables).

-Environments can also be used in the Collection Runner.
-Let's look at an example collection, with one POST request that uses environment variables in its URL, body, and test script.
-Download the sample collection: [collection.json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/usingEnvironments.postman_collection.json).
+You also can use environments in the Collection Runner.
+Let's look at an example collection with one POST request that uses environment variables in its URL, body, and test script.

+To begin, download the [sample collection](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/usingEnvironments.postman_collection.json).

 [![sample collection](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-runs_sample_collections.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-runs_sample_collections.png)